jsnieg/ugit/README.md

 # Introduction

 > [μgit](https://www.leshenko.net/p/ugit/#) is a small implementation of a Git-like version control system (VCS).
-It's top goal is simplicity and educational value.
+It's top goal is simplicity and educational value. ugit is not exactly Git, but it shares the important ideas of Git. ugit is way shorter and doesn't implement irrelevant features.

 # Usage